luketpeterson/atomspace-bootstrap-guide/contents/03_truth_values_and_evaluation.rst

 Using fuzzy logic, we can create a set for all tall people, and then a person with a height of 175cm could have a 50% membership in that set.
 In traditional set theory, a data point either belongs or doesn't belong in a set, based on the set membership function.
 The set always has a crisp boundary.
 In fuzzy logic, the membership function returns a value between 0 and 1, so there can be a continuous transition from outside the set to inside the set.

-But consider the conceptual difference between our statement about Charlie and the statement "The train from Manchester arrives every day at 10:42am."
+But consider the conceptual difference between our statement about Charlie and the statement "The train from Birmingham arrives every day at 10:42am."
 Given the legendary unreliability of the London Midland train service, you'd also assign that statement a low truth value.
 But this is a probabilistic truth rather than a fuzzy truth.
 Some days, the train will indeed arrive on time, but on the majority of days it will not.
 This kind of truth value is meant to express a probability that the statement is true.

 So in summary, a fuzzy truth value represents the **degree** to which a statement is true, while a probabilistic truth value represents the **chance** that it is true.